pingcap/docs/tidb-lightning/tidb-lightning-logical-import-mode-usage.md

 ---
 title: Use Logical Import Mode
-summary: Learn how to use logical import mode in TiDB Lightning.
+summary: Learn how to use the logical import mode in TiDB Lightning.
 ---

 # Use Logical Import Mode